sdat2/seager19/docs/index.rst

 observed difference of 0.478 K between the ECMWF/ORAS4 reanalysis product and the CMIP5 multimodel mean.
 I investigate how reliable the results from this model might be by varying the free parameters and find that, as far as tested, the model is not overly sensitive to subjective inputs.

-It is therefore plausible that the observed bias in the increase in sea surface temperature in the nino3.4 region is caused by excess humidity, and insufficient tropical windspeeds.
+It is therefore plausible that the observed bias in the increase in sea surface temperature in the nino3.4 region is caused by excess humidity, and insufficient tropical windspeeds in the mean state.
+The mechanism by which this appears to be produced through more humidity and less wind reducing the sensitivity of the latent heat flux to increased temperature.
+Therefore, the bias from the mean state of the surface atmosphere makes the central and east equatorial Pacific seem to be easier to warm than it is in reality.
+This model does not explain why these biases occure in the first place;
+for that we would need to consider the much more complicated processes that are important in the tropical atmosphere, that are broadly connected to the "Double ITCZ Cold tongue bias" that has been seen in each subsequent generation of complicated climate models.

+The effect of this bias would likely to be to introduce a nonstationary bias into all the different hazards where their is a teleconnnection to the El Nino Southern Oscillation.
+For example, there are more tropical cyclones that form in the North Atlantic when there is a La Nina event, due to reduced shear (e.g. `Camargo, Emanuel and Sobel 2007 (C7)`_).
+Therefore, this bias in would lead to an underprediction in the apparent risk from tropical cylones for the North American East coast in the future.

 .. figure:: images/mech_arrow.png
   :width: 500